 - Do I have the right to return to the same position afterwards?
 Same pay?

-Mr. Robertson has prepared a video on maternity leave and Pregnancy Disability Leave (PDL) that should answer a lot of your questions.
+This article answers common questions that people need to know about PDL.
+Mr. Robertson has also prepared a video on maternity leave and Pregnancy Disability Leave that should answer a lot of your questions.
 The PDL section is in the middle of the video.
-Below the video are ten critical pieces of information that you need to know about pregnancy disability leave.
+On the other hand, if you are looking to learn more about standard maternity leaves, we have published detailed pages on the California Family Rights Act (CFRA) and Family Medical Leave Act (FMLA).

-First, an employee who is disabled on account of pregnancy, childbirth, or related medical conditions is entitled to take PDL.
-PDL is a part of California’s Fair Employment and Housing Act (FEHA § 12945).
+First, an employee who is disabled because of her pregnancy, childbirth, or related medical conditions is entitled to take Pregnancy Disability Leave.
+PDL is a part of California’s Fair Employment and Housing Act.

 Second, an employee “disabled by pregnancy” is entitled to up to four months of disability leave.
 That begs the question, what does “disabled by pregnancy” mean?

-An employee is disabled by pregnancy and entitled to leave if, in her doctor’s opinion, she is: unable to work, unable to perform her essential job functions, or unable to perform these functions without undue risk to herself, the successful completion of her pregnancy, or to other persons.
+An employee is disabled by pregnancy and entitled to leave if, in her doctor’s opinion, she is completely unable to work, unable to perform one or more of the essential job functions, or she is unable to perform her job without undue risk to herself, the successful completion of her pregnancy, or to other people.

 A woman suffering from severe morning sickness is considered disabled by pregnancy.
 It also includes time off needed for prenatal care, doctor-ordered bed rest, childbirth, recovery from childbirth, or any related medical condition.

-Third, an employee is only entitled to use the maximum amount of PDL if she was actually disabled by pregnancy for four months.
-If the disability ends the leave must end.
+Third, an employee is only entitled to use the maximum amount of PDL (four months) if she was actually disabled by pregnancy for all four of those months.
+If the disability ends, her leave of absence must end.

 Fourth, leave can be taken before or after childbirth.
 All leave taken in connection with a specific pregnancy counts toward computing the four-month period.